I love ginger.

 Granulated sugar (approx. 1 cup)

 After straining syrup, spread slices on a drying rack or sheet pan lined with parchment paper.
-Lightly dust with granulated sugar.
-Supposedly, the slices will dry on their own, but I’m impatient, so I put them in the oven at 200 degrees for about 20 minutes and then shut the oven off and wait another 30 minutes before removing them.
+Once they have dried slightly, toss them in sugar to coat.
 Allow to cool, then then toss with sugar to coat each piece.
-Keep in an airtight container.
+Store in an airtight container.